-When it comes to features and gadgets the Carens has a conservative repertoire of technology, including front electric windows, Bluetooth and an iPod compatible stereo feature.
-On the downside there aren’t many advanced features such as parking sensors, and this might be offered on the expensive trim variations, however isn’t listed within the specifications.
+When it comes to features and gadgets, Kia Carens has a conservative repertoire of technology, including front electric windows, Bluetooth, and an iPod-compatible stereo feature.
+On the downside, there aren’t many advanced features such as parking sensors, and this might be offered on the expensive trim variations, however, isn’t listed within the specifications.

 Practicality as a Family Vehicle

-This car has achieved a 5* Euroncap rating, so this also helps to aid its suitability as a family car.
+This car has a 5-star Euro NCAP rating, which also helps to enhance its suitability as a family car.

 This is a highly practical, safe, and cost-effective family car.
 The interior space is deceptive, as it looks smaller from the outside than it actually is.
 It has a light feel thanks to the panoramic sunroof and the economical engine choices offer a good balance between performance and cost.